hmcts/slack-help-bot/README.md

 5. Stores the request in Cosmos DB.
 6. Replies on the help request Slack thread are added to Jira.
    - Replies on Jira are not added to Slack.

+For direct-message questions the application:

+1. Searches the `the-hmcts-way` index in `Azure AI Search`.
+2. Sends the retrieved documentation snippets and the user's question to `Azure AI Services`.
+3. Replies in Slack with a generated answer and source links.

 On close of the help request: